FullStackForger/hapilizer/README.md

 # Hapi API for [Satellizer](https://github.com/sahat/satellizer)

-> WORK IN PROGRESS
+Hapilizer is Hapi plugin providing API endpoints for Satellizer, token-based authentication module for Angular.

 ## Motivation

+Satellizer is amazing Anuglar authentication module with over 120 contributors and over 2000 commits.
+I has server implementations for different languages.
+Node server example has been written for ExpressJS.
+I needed variation of it for Hapi and Hapilizer is exactly that.

+## Satellizer

-**[Satellizer][1]** is a simple to use, end-to-end, token-based authentication module for [AngularJS][2] with built-in support for Google, Facebook, LinkedIn, Twitter, Instagram, GitHub, Bitbucket, Yahoo, Twitch, Microsoft (Windows Live) OAuth providers, as well as Email and Password sign-in.
+> **[Satellizer][1]** is a simple to use, end-to-end, token-based authentication module for [AngularJS][2] with built-in support for Google, Facebook, LinkedIn, Twitter, Instagram, GitHub, Bitbucket, Yahoo, Twitch, Microsoft (Windows Live) OAuth providers, as well as Email and Password sign-in.
 However, you are not limited to the sign-in options above, in fact you can add any *OAuth 1.0* or *OAuth 2.0* provider by passing provider-specific information in the app *config* block.

 ## API Endpoints

 (implemented)